 Last Updated on April 9, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 That said, we also live in a small house built in 1865.
 Back in 1865, they didn’t really need much storage space.
 They didn’t have the things we have today so they didn’t have reason to have a lot of closets, cupboards and storage options.
 Today isn’t 1865 though and I need storage.

 So how can you use your storage options to start stockpiling some extras in case of emergencies?
 You never know when you’ll be snowed in or have some other type of weather extreme.
+You want to be prepared for storms or other emergencies.
 Are you prepared?

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.